oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 ### Prerequisites

 This lab assumes you have:
-* All previous labs successfully completed
+* All previous labs completed
 * You have an Approved Sender email address set up with your Oracle Cloud account (see [Learn More](#LearnMore) section)

 ## Task 1: Create an Account Activation Page

-Many websites and applications require an account verification or account activation step between when the account is created and the user is able to login.
+Many websites and applications require an account verification or account activation step between when the account is created and the user can log in.
 The implementation in this lab builds out this functionality.

 As mentioned in [Lab 2, Task 1: Create a New User Page](?lab=2-allow-end-users-create&nav=open#Task1:CreateaNewUserPage), our user credentials table makes use of an **ACCOUNT_ STATUS** flag that is either set to 0, meaning the account is disabled, or 1, meaning it is enabled.
 At account creation, this flag is automatically set to 0.
 We take advantage of this flag in the next 2 tasks, for activating accounts, as well as in the following 2 tasks for forgetting/resetting passwords.